daalta/MarbleRace/Readme.md

 Unhappy with the layout of the race?
 Want to shorten something, or make the race longer?
 Re-arrange things as you like!
 All track pieces use Unity's [2D Physics](https://learn.unity.com/tutorial/2d-physics).
 It's all modular, so go nuts.

+For course prefabs, go to `MarbleRace/Prefabs/Courses`.

+If you'd like to make your own course & need some obstacles to get started, go to `MarbleRace/Prefabs/Obstacles`.

+## Advanced obstacles

+We made some scripts that let you create some *exciting* obstacles!
+Add them to any obstacle & tweak the settings.

+- `SpinObstacle` spins the obstacle at a fixed rate.
+- `DisappearingObstacle` disappears after a marble touches it.
+It respawns after some time.
+Great for roadblocks!

 ## Marbles
 To change the marbles, first find them in your scene hierarchy.
 You can tweak the following settings:
 - The **name** of the marble object determines how it will show up in the scoreboard.